 Sometimes, a particular aspect of the position you are looking to fill makes it very easy to decide between an independent contractor or W2 employee.
 Here are a few scenarios in which the nature of the position requires one option over the other:

 - Short-Term Projects – If you need help completing a small project, an independent contractor is usually the better choice.
-Independent contractors tend to have significant experience with specific projects and can, therefore, get the work done at a faster pace.
+Independent contractors tend to have significant experience with specific projects and can, therefore, get the work done faster.

 - Employee Must Be On Location – If the employee must work at your location and on your schedule, a W2 employee is usually the better choice.
 Independent contractors typically prefer to work remotely and on their own schedule.